mitmedialab/opal_msgs/README.md

 ## OpalAction

 The OpalAction message is sent from a SAR opal game whenever actions occur in the game.
 It's essentially a log message.
-It includes five fields:
+It includes six fields:

 - action
 - objectName
 - objectTwoName
 - position
 - positionTwo
+- message

 Some actions refer to specific objects and take place in specific positions in the game scene (e.g., a tap takes place in a specific location and is